 To analyze the behavior of our developed speech enhancement component with a neural beamformer, Figure 4 visualizes the spectrograms of the same CHiME-4 utterance with the 5-th channel noisy signal, enhanced signal with BeamformIt, and enhanced signal with our proposed MASK_NET (ATT).
-We could confirm that the BeamformIt and MASK_NET (ATT) successfully suppressed the noises comparing to the 5-th channel signal by eliminatTable 3.
-CHiME-4 validation accuracies [%] for MASK_NET (ATT) with different numbers and orders of channels.
+We could confirm that the BeamformIt and MASK_NET (ATT) successfully suppressed the noises comparing to the 5-th channel signal by eliminating blurred red areas overall.
+In addition, by focusing on the insides of black boxes, the harmonic structure, which was corrupted in the 5-th channel signal, was recovered in BeamformIt and MASK_NET (ATT).